-The closing of the offering is subject to customary conditions and it is possible that not all of the shares offered pursuant to this prospectus will be sold, in which case our net proceeds would be reduced.
-We expect that the sale of the shares and warrants will be completed on or about , 2008.
-The compensation of Cowen and Company, LLC and Craig-Hallum Capital Group LLC for acting as placement agents for this offering will consist of the placement fee and reimbursement of their out-of-pocket expenses as described in more detailed below.
-We have agreed to pay the placement agents (1) a cash fee equal to 7% of the gross proceeds of the offering of shares and warrants by us in the offering and (2) additional compensation in the form of 7% of the exercise price of all warrants sold in the offering.
-The placement agents agents and us has been filed as an exhibit to the registration statement filed with the SEC in connection with this offering.
-The following table sets forth the placement fee to be paid by us to the placement agents.
+The closing of the offering is subject to customary conditions and it is possible that not all of the shares and associated warrants offered pursuant to this prospectus will be sold, in which case our net proceeds would be reduced.
+We expect that the sale of the shares and associated warrants will be completed on or about , 2008.
+The compensation of Gilford Securities Incorporated for acting as the placement agent for this offering will consist of the placement fee and reimbursement of its out-of-pocket expenses as described in more detail below.
+We have agreed to pay the placement agent (1) a cash fee equal to 7% of the gross proceeds of the offering of shares and associated warrants by us in the offering and (2) additional compensation in the form of 7% of the exercise price of all warrants sold in the offering.
+The placement agency agreement between the placement agent and us has been filed as an exhibit to the registration statement filed with the SEC in connection with this offering.
+The following table sets forth the placement fee to be paid by us to the placement agent.
 This amount is shown assuming all of the shares and warrants offered pursuant to this prospectus are issued and sold by us.

-Per Share of

-Common Stock and
+Per Share of Common Stock and

-P lacement Fee Associated Warrant Total
+Associated Warrants

+Total

+Placement Fee

-Common stock and warrants offered hereby \$ \$
+Common stock and warrants offered hereby

-The expenses directly related to this offering, not including the placement fee and reimbursement of placement agents' out of pocket expenses, are estimated to be approximately \$510,000 and will be paid by us.
-Expenses of the offering, exclusive of the placement fee and reimbursement of placement agents' out-of-pocket expenses, include our legal and accounting fees, transfer agent fees and other miscellaneous fees and expenses.
-We have agreed to reimburse the placement agents for all costs and expenses incident to the performance of their obligations in connection with this offering, including (1) out of pocket expenses for Cowen and Company, LLC not to exceed \$250,000 and (2) out of pocket expenses for Craig-Hallum Capital Group LLC not to exceed \$35,000.
-We have agreed to indemnify Cowen and Company, LLC and Craig-Hallum Capital Group LLC and certain affiliated persons from and against, and to make contributions for payments made by such person with respect to, certain liabilities, including liabilities arising under the Securities Act of 1933.
-Cowen and Company, LLC and Craig-Hallum Capital Group LLC may be deemed "underwriters" within the meaning of the Securities Act of 1933.
+The expenses directly related to this offering, not including the placement fee and reimbursement of the placement agent's out-ofpocket expenses, are estimated to be approximately \$510,000 and will be paid by us.
+Expenses of the offering, exclusive of the placement fee and reimbursement of placement agent's out-of-pocket expenses, include our legal and accounting fees, transfer agent fees and other miscellaneous fees and expenses.
+We have agreed to reimburse the placement agent out-of-pocket for all costs and expenses incident to the performance of its obligations in connection with this offering, including expenses for Gilford Securities Incorporated not to exceed \$35,000.
+We have agreed to indemnify Gilford Securities Incorporated and certain affiliated persons from and against, and to make contributions for payments made by such person with respect to, certain liabilities, including liabilities arising under the Securities Act of 1933.
+Gilford Securities Incorporated may be deemed to be an "underwriter" within the meaning of the Securities Act of 1933.

-We and each of our executive officers and directors have agreed to lock-up provisions regarding future transfers or sales of our equity securities for a period of 90 days after this offering, subject to extension in certain circumstances, as described in our agreement with the placement agents.
+We and each of our executive officers and directors have agreed to lock-up provisions regarding future transfers or sales of our equity securities for a period of 90 days after this offering, subject to extension in certain circumstances, as described in our agreement with the placement agent.

-In connection with this offering, the placement agents may engage in transactions that stabilize, maintain or otherwise affect the market price of our common stock.
+In connection with this offering, the placement agent may engage in transactions that stabilize, maintain or otherwise affect the market price of our common stock.
 Any of these activities may maintain the market price of our common stock at a level above that which might otherwise prevail in the open market.
-The placement agents are not required to engage in these activities and, if commenced, may end any of these activities at any time.
-The placement agents may distribute prospectuses electronically.
+The placement agent is not required to engage in these activities and, if commenced, may end any of these activities at any time.
+The placement agent may distribute prospectuses electronically.

-Cowen and Company, LLC and Craig-Hallum Capital Group LLC and certain of their affiliates have provided from time to time, and may provide in the future, banking and financial advisory services to us in the ordinary course of business, for which they have received and may continue to receive customary fees and commissions.
+Gilford Securities Incorporated and certain of its affiliates have provided from time to time, and may provide in the future, banking and financial advisory services to us in the ordinary course of business, for which they have received and may continue to receive customary fees and commissions.